Female body found in landfill in Marissa, IL

-St. Louis Metropolitan Police said they are investigating after a female body was found in a landfill in Marissa, Illinois Tuesday.
+St. Louis Metropolitan and Marissa, Illinois, police said they are investigating after a female body was found in a landfill in Marissa, Illinois, Tuesday.

-St. Louis police said they are investigating because a 23-year-old woman was reported missing by her family Saturday, but they have not identified the found found as the missing woman at this point.
+Marissa police said they were contacted by St. Louis Metropolitan Police Monday about a missing person case.
+Marissa police said Metro police thought the body ended up in a dumpster and ended up in the landfill.

+Police waited until Tuesday to begin the search, but were able to pinpoint where the body might be.
+After a search, the body was found.

 This story will be updated when more information becomes available.